sensorlab/logatec-portal/README.md

 # LOG-a-TEC portal

-This repository contains content for the LOG-a-TEC portal.
+This repository contains content for the LOG-a-TEC portal (http://log-a-tec.eu).

 Content for pages is written in [Markdown][1] in files under `content/pages`.